DSchau/personal-website-2024/src/content/posts/uses.md

 - **Bettertouchtool**.
 Every Mac I own gets Bettertouchtool installed day one.
 I use all kinds of gestures to be more productive with the laptop trackpad or the Apple Trackpad, dependent upon which I'm using.
 - **Fantastical**.
 The best calendar app I've ever used.
 I use it for all my events, and I have particularly loved the natural language parsing to create events.
 - **Spark Desktop**.
 Best mail client I've used.
 I use it on Mac and iOS.
 The snooze feature is great, as are some newer features like the block feature which introduces a gate before an e-mail gets into your inbox to block unwanted e-mail.

+## Hardware

+Mostly pretty bog standard MacBook Pro 14", but I'll add a few of my favorite home office necessities.

+- **Herman Miller Embody**.
+I sit in my chair roughly ~8-hours per day.
+The Embody is a great chair.
+- **Apple Trackpad**.
+I love Apple's trackpad in their laptops, and the trackpad is a great accessory.
+I particularly like it in combination with Bettertouchtool to add custom gestures.
+- **Keychron Q2 Pro**.
+Best mechanical keyboard I've ever used.
+It's heavy, the presses are satisfying, and I love some of the features like the volume knob.